Centinel AnalyticaCentinel Analytica

 • Once per request, before your application handles it.

-• Skip locally for paths you do not want to protect — the validator returns not_matched for those, but skipping saves a round trip.
+• Skip locally for paths you do not want to protect.
+The validator returns allow for those anyway, but skipping saves a round trip.

 Handle each decision